sakasikai/blm-mll/source/CommandLineTools.md

 #### Synopsis

-“BioSeq-BLM_Seq.py” is executable Python script used for achieving the one-stop function at sequence level.
-For more details, please refer to the manual of BLM [3.1 Directory structure]()
+*BioSeq-BLM_Seq.py* is executable Python script used for achieving the one-stop function at sequence level.